-3. The Freshman Class must challenge the Sophomore Class to the following contests: football, basketball, baseball, track, tennis, debates, cross country and wrestling.
+Legitimate contests shall consist of procs. football, basketball, track, tennis, debates, and cross-country.

-4. If in any case the Freshmen fail so to challenge in these latter contests, it shall count a victory for the Sophomore class, unless by previous vote of both classes it is decided to omit such contests.
+- 3. The Freshman class must challenge the Sophomore class in writing to the following contests: football, basketball, baseball, track, tennis, debates, and cross-country. - 4.
+If in any case the Freshmen fail so to challenge in these latter contests, it shall count a victory for the Sophomore class, unless by previous vote of both classer it is decided to omit such contests.